alevy/www/publications.md

 ## Conferences/Workshops

+* Regular Sequential Serializability and Regular Sequential Consistency. with Jeffrey Helt, Matthew Burke, and Wyatt Lloyd.
+In proceedings of the ACM Symposium on Operating Systems Principles (SOSP) 2021.
+Paper: _\[[PDF](/papers/rss-sosp21.pdf)\]_

 * Safer at Any Speed: Automatic Context-Aware Safety Enhancement for Rust. with Natalie Popescu, Ziyang Xu, Sotiris Apostolakis, and David August.
   In Proceedings of ACM Programming Languages, OOPSLA, 2021.
 Paper:
   _\[[PDF](/papers/nader-oopsla21.pdf)\]_